RISK OF SERIOUS HARM OR DEATH WITH INTRAVENOUS ADMINISTRATION; SUBLOCADE RISK EVALUATION AND MITIGATION STRATEGY

 Periodic assessment is necessary to determine effectiveness of the treatment plan and overall patient progress.
 When evaluating the patient, examine the injection site for signs of infection or evidence of tampering or attempts to remove the depot.
 Due to the chronic nature of opioid use disorder, the need for continuing medication-assisted treatment should be re-evaluated periodically.
 There is no maximum recommended duration of maintenance treatment.
 For some patients, treatment may continue indefinitely.
 If considering stopping treatment, the clinical status of the patient should be considered.

 If SUBLOCADE is discontinued, its extended-release characteristics should be considered and the patient should be monitored for several months for signs and symptoms of withdrawal and treated appropriately.
-After steady-state has been achieved (4-6 months), patients discontinuing SUBLOCADE may have detectable plasma levels of buprenorphine for twelve months or longer.
-The correlation between plasma concentrations of buprenorphine and those detectable in urine is not known.
+After steady-state has been achieved (4-6 months), patients discontinuing SUBLOCADE may have detectable plasma and urine levels of buprenorphine for twelve months or longer [see CLINICAL PHARMACOLOGY].

 Instructions For Use

 - For abdominal subcutaneous injection only.
 Do not inject intravenously, intramuscularly, or intradermally [see WARNINGS AND PRECAUTIONS].